jymson/yelpscraper/README.md

 # yelpscraper
 Web crawling yelp locations with Node

-This is a really rough draft.
+This is code is disgusting, and I will refactor later.

 Scrapes the search results from a Yelp search and outputs to a csv file in the base folder.